tigerfarm/notifyweb/README.md

 };
 firebase.initializeApp(config);
 ````
-The firebase-messaging-sw.js also contains the Firebase sender id:
+The firebase-messaging-sw.js file also contains the Firebase sender id:
 ````
 firebase.initializeApp({
     'messagingSenderId': "69...4"     // Matches the value in index.html.